ShrijanSingh/CSInfoTech-Project/README.md

 ## Features
 - Admin login (JWT)
 - Agent management
-- CSV upload and distribution
+- CSV upload and distribution (only first 5 agents used, as per assignment)
 - List display per agent
+- Distributed list items are auto-cleared when frontend is closed or refreshed
+- Duplicate list items for agents are prevented

 ## Tech Stack
 - MongoDB, Express.js, Node.js, React.js